 - No knowledge.
 Only knowing drug use and intoxication is illegal in Nevada.
 If you were slipped a drug or had a spiked drink without your knowledge, you committed no crime.

 - No use or intoxication.
 Perhaps the police mistook a legal substance for a drug.
 Or perhaps the police wrongly believed you were high.
 Forensic analysis and blood tests can show that you did not consume any controlled substances.

 - Contaminated blood test.
 Sometimes blood tests get contaminated in the lab and return false positives.
 A defense attorney may be able to show that the lab procedures used were problematic.

 Prosecutors have the burden to prove guilt beyond a reasonable doubt.
 In many NRS 453.411 cases, there is no physical evidence: No drugs and no blood tests.
 If the defense attorney can show prosecutors they have insufficient evidence, the charge could be dropped.

 Yes.
 Nearly all drug crime convictions are deportable.5 Therefore, non-citizens charged with violating NRS 453.411 should consult with an attorney right away.
 An attorney may be able to persuade the D.A. the dismiss the charge.
 Or else change it to a non-deportable offense such as disturbing the peace (NRS 203.010).

 Yes.
 NRS 453.411 convictions can be sealed 1 year after the case ends.
-And if the charge gets dismissed, the defendant can pursue a record seal immediately.6
+Or if the charge gets dismissed, you can pursue a record seal immediately.6

-Everyone should seal their criminal records as soon as possible.
+You should seal your criminal records as soon as possible.
 A drug charge can jeopardize future employment, licensing, and housing prospects.
 Learn how to seal Nevada criminal records.

 In California?
-See our article on “Under the Influence of Drugs” laws (Health & Safety Code 11550 HS).
+See our article on Health & Safety Code 11550 HS).